nsrr/mesa-documentation/pages/actigraphy-introduction.md

 - Dates have been removed.
 Each epoch contains a clock time.
 - Epochs without activity counts and/or light readings typically indicate offwrist time and/or the watch's failure to provide a valid measurement for that epoch.
+- Be cognizant of excluded/invalid epochs when analyzing these data.

 ## Variable descriptions